portugueslab/brunoise/README.md

 (area, frequency, resolution, aspect ratio) on paper and python functions e.g. given the zoom and the target aspect ratio, calculate the scanning pattern
+     * [ ] Calculate single plane duration
+     * [ ] See how the paramters have to be adjusted (scanning stopped) to get an _exact_ plane duration
+     * [ ] Decide on parameters for user to input for scanning and calculate the rest from those (e.g. resolution, aspect ratio, frame rate)
+     * [ ] Investigate what paramters are possible in the NI system for input and output rates
+     * [ ] Look at galvo responses to see how far the speed can be pushed before they fly out or burn

 - [X] Image reconstruction and acquisition readout from the PMT in a different frequency